honeybadgerdeep/DCPAutomate/README.md

 4. Designing a database to locally store problems so that the query isn't so big everytime a connection is made to Gmail.
 - Elected to using SQL for database management, the structure is pretty simple and a table format should make for easy data entry and access.
 - A Promise mechanism must be utilized to pull the sheer of volume of emails from Gmail without stalling.
+5. Putting problem storage and querying on hold to finish up the generation of key dependenacy files such as: src/, test/, and bin/.
+Additionally, need to update Google Access Token, which has expired.